-- · A new Spanish translation of the NetLogo dictionary is availableas part of the NetLogo manual - A Japanese localization for NetLogo is now available and included with the standard download. - The Chinese translation for NetLogo has been updated.
+- A new Spanish translation of the NetLogo dictionary is available as part of the NetLogo manual - Language preferences can be changed by using the new "Preferences" menu instead of the change-language primitive. - A Japanese localization for NetLogo is now available and included with the standard download. - The Chinese translation for NetLogo has been updated.